alexrosenthal1098/HexagonalReversi/docs/README.txt

     PROJECT ORGANIZATION
 The project is composed of 4 packages:
-The Model package holds the model interfaces and the classes that implement them.
+The model package holds the model interfaces and the classes that implement them.
-The Player package holds the interface for players along with the player classes.
+The player package holds the interface for players along with the player classes.
-The Tile package holds the tile interface and implementing classes.
+The tile package holds the tile interface and implementing classes.
-The View package holds the interfaces for viewing the model and the classes that implement them.
+The view package holds the interfaces for viewing the model and the classes that implement them.